-- (a) Regular-season game format applies except for overtime. - (b If teams are tied at the end of regulation in a championship game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the third period and between each overtime period. - (c) If teams are tied at the end of regulation in a consolation game, the overtime format reverts to a five-player shootout, followed by a one-player, sudden-death shootout if needed.
-Players cannot repeat until the entire roster has shot once. - (d) All teams will play three games. - (e) The highest seeded team is the home team and will wear light-colored jerseys.
+(a) Regular-season game format applies except for overtime and one ice scrape per game is mandatory.

+(b) If teams are tied at the end of regulation in a championship game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the third period and between each overtime period.

+(c) If teams are tied at the end of regulation in a consolation game, the overtime format reverts to a five-player shootout, followed by a one-player, sudden-death shootout if needed.
+Players cannot repeat until the entire roster has shot once.